MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 - Identify and evaluate the app components.
 - Evaluate app components against the pillars.

-## Evaluate the application components
+## Evaluate the app components

 Each component of an app has its own specific role within the larger app and should be reviewed with all design considerations.
-Each component's requirements and features should map to these considerations to help determine the application architecture.
+Each component's requirements and features should map to these considerations to help determine the app architecture.

 Decompose your app into its components by studying your app's architecture and determining what it consists of.
 Components can also include other apps that your app interacts with.
 As you identify the components, evaluate your intended hybrid operations according to their characteristics by asking these questions: